ijuma/junit_xml_listener/README.md

 Installation
 ------------

-Until this is published to a Maven repository, add the following lines to either ~/.sbt/plugins/project/PluginBuild.scala (user-specific) or project/plugins/project/PluginBuild.scala (project-specific):
+Until this is published to a Maven repository, add the following lines to either ~/.sbt/plugins/project/PluginBuild.scala (user-specific) or project/plugins/project/PluginBuild.scala (project-specific) or project/project/PluginBuild.scala (project-specific for sbt >=0.12):

     import sbt._